 Outcome: 1) Improve overall community health by providing access to services that address the following needs of mental health, substance abuse, physical health, counseling and employment related issues.
 2) Provide access to transportation to medical appointments and mental health appointments.
 3) Provide access to employment opportunities and access to programs that can move those individuals and families currently homeless or at risk of homelessness into a more stable situation.

 Project: Administrative Expenses

-Identification Number: Project 4450 Funding amount: \$1,246,714 Project Expenditure Category: 7.1 Administrative Expenses Status: In progress
+Identification Number: Project 4450 Original Adopted Budget: \$1,246,714 Amended budget: \$95,183 Project Expenditure Category: 7.1 Administrative Expenses Status: In progress